frafall/service.snapcast/README.md

 # service.snapcast
-Run Snapcast (client) as a Kodi addon/service.
+Run Snapcast (client) as a Kodi addon/service on Libreelec 8.

 Snapcast
 ========